AriFordsham/GHCWiki/cross-compilation.md

 I've submitted patches that make cross compiling work.
 I will also write some build instructions in the Building Guide.

+### Jan 2013: Stephen Paul Weber

+Cross-compiling is almost working in HEAD for 7.7.
+Check the mailing list for patches that make it work (at least for some platforms).

 ---

 ## Questions